Gwalior Madhya Pradesh, India Travel Guide

 Archaeological museum with sculptures and finds.

-Gwalior's museums offer windows into its royal past, artistic heritage, and musical traditions.
+Gwalior's museums have windows into its royal past, artistic heritage, and musical traditions.

 Within Gwalior Fort.
 Displays valuable collection of artifacts, sculptures, inscriptions.

 Opulent Scindia royal residence, showcases lavish lifestyle.
 Highlights: grand durbar hall, miniature silver train, crystal furniture, antique weapons.
-Hours: 10 AM to 5 PM (closed Mondays).
+Hours: 10 AM to 5 PM (not Open on mondays).

 There is an entry fee for visitors to the Jai Vilas Palace Museum.